 To empty both tanks, attach the sewer hose by pressing the bayonet fitting onto the outlet adapter and rotate clockwise until it feels solid and secure.
 Attach the outlet end of the hose to the sewage outlet, making sure that the hose is placed so that it will drain completely.
-The dump valves are located on the lower rear roadside corner of the motorhome.
+The dump valves are located in the utility compartment on the roadside.
 Pull the dump valve handle out as far as it will go and wait until the tank is drained.
 If the auxiliary tank is drained after the waste tank, the soapy water will help keep the sewer hose and outlet clean.